admtrv/TypeCrab/docs/DOCUMENTATION.md

    - Real-time input is processed and collected

 5. Result Evaluation
-   - Once test completed, raw test data (`RawData`) is sent to the core block for analysis
+   - Once test completed, raw test data (`RawResults`) is sent to the core block for analysis
    - Core computes performance metrics and make results
-   - Final `Results` structure is returned, ready for display
+   - Final data `FinalResults` structure is returned, ready for display
-   - `!` It might make sense to move the `RawData`, `Event`, and `Word` structures into the core logic so u can use it on Web UI also

 ## Core Structure